Okerew/okrolearn/README.md

 <br>
 `from okrolearn.src.okrolearn import *`
 <br>
-You can also just download the okrolearn.py file and imprt it
+You can also just download the okrolearn.py file and import it
 <br>
 `from okrolearn import *`
 <br>